nacairns1/personal-next-blog/public/posts/calculator.md

 Notice the missing values from 99999999 to .00001?
 No?
 Well, those actually get a whole other ugly special logic tree to decide how many decimal places to slice.
-This frankly hideous code serves an elegant visual design purpose: normalize the user’s output.
+This frankly hideous code serves an elegant visual design purpose - normalize the user’s output.
 Ultimately, most users don’t particularly care about the data structures, or data storage, or buffering inputs, concatenating strings which represent numbers, or how long a number is before you change it to exponential, etc. What people care about is simple: